 What is an Urban Gondola?

-Emirates Air Line in London crosses the Thames.
+London's Emirates Air Line crosses the Thames.
 Image from Visit London.

 Gondola technology was originally developed for ski areas and scenic rides but now it is also used for urban transit around the world.

-About 100 cabins constantly circle the route pulled by wire, each with about 10 seats, carrying 4500 people per hour with a great view and a smooth, quiet ride!
+Hundreds of cabins constantly circle the route on a wire, each with about 10 seats, carrying 4500 people per hour with a great view and a smooth, quiet ride!